ihaque/fantasy/README.md

 # Fantasy Football Draft Predictor

-** The results from this code are not very good.
-Treat it as an interesting experiment, not as a legitimate source of fantasy rankings.**
+**The results from this code are not very good.
+Treat it as an interesting experiment, not as a legitimate source of fantasy rankings.
+"Data Science" might be BS, I wouldn't even call this that.
+Let's call it...data pseudoscience.**

 This code uses machine learning techniques to attempt to predict fantasy football performance of players based on their performance in past years.